VMI Athletic Communications:

 Basketball: Post-game, coaches will be interviewed outside their respective locker rooms, located on the left and right at the bottom of the ramp on the north end of the Cameron Hall floor.
 VMI players will be brought out on request.

-Baseball: Coach Ikenberry will be available for interviews following all home games, as will players.
+Baseball: Coach Hadra will be available for interviews upon request following all home games, as will players.

-Other sports: Please contact a Athletic Media Relations representative, and we will attempt to fulfill your request.
+Other sports: Please contact a Athletic Communications representative, and we will attempt to fulfill your request.

 For all sports, any interviews outside a post-game setting must be coordinated through the VMI Athletic Communications office.
 Because cadets do not have phones in their rooms, it is virtually impossible to contact a player directly, thus, we ask for your consideration in all matters concerning interviews.
 We also ask that all media take players' schedules into account (for example, football interviews are best conducted earlier in the week, etc).
 Rest assured, we will get the desired interview scheduled as quickly as possible.

-For basketball, pizza, chocolate chip cookies and drinks will be provided in the lower walkway of Cameron Hall prior to the game.
+For basketball, food will be provided in the lower walkway of Cameron Hall prior to the game.
 At football games, all media members will be provided a buffet lunch, as well as soft drinks.
 Soft drinks may be available at other, select VMI athletic events.

 It's VMI, Please:

-Lacrosse/Soccer: Game notes are available prior to each contest, and a complete box score will be made available as soon as possible after the game's conclusion.
+Lacrosse/Soccer: Game notes/programs are available prior to each contest, and a complete box score will be made available as soon as possible after the game's conclusion.